Boric acid suppositories might not sound glamorous, but they’re a trusted ally for many when it comes to supporting vaginal health.

 Inserting boric acid vaginal suppositories is simple, but there are a few key steps to ensure you’re doing it right:

-2. Insert: Insert the suppository into your vagina using your finger or an applicator if provided.
+- Insert: Insert the suppository into your vagina using your finger or an applicator (if provided).
 This is best done at bedtime to allow the suppository to dissolve overnight without leakage.
-We recommend wearing a panty liner overnight and the next morning, to catch any discharge as the suppository dissolves.
+We recommend wearing a panty liner overnight and the next morning to catch any discharge as the suppository dissolves.

-3. Repeat as needed: Follow the dosing instructions provided by your healthcare provider or on the product packaging.
-Typically, this involves inserting one suppository daily for seven to fourteen days, depending on the severity of your symptoms.
+- Repeat as needed: Follow the dosing instructions provided by your healthcare provider or on the product packaging.
+Typically, this involves inserting one suppository daily for 7 to 14 days, depending on the severity of your symptoms.
 Store the suppositories in a cool, dry place to prevent them from melting.

 You should avoid having sexual intercourse while taking boric acid suppositories.
-Having sex while using boric acid could cause irritation (for both you and your partner), make the treatment less effective, and break down condoms.
+Having sex while using boric acid could cause irritation (for both you and your partner) and make the treatment less effective.
 We’re not just talking about penetrative sex — you should abstain from receiving oral sex too, since your partner could accidentally ingest the boric acid.
+Boric acid can also degrade the integrity of latex condoms and diaphragms, reducing their effectiveness as barrier contraceptives.

-Never, ever ingest boric acid, as it can be toxic when swallowed.
-Call poison control if you accidentally swallow a boric acid suppository.
+Never, ever ingest boric acid, as it can be highly toxic when swallowed.
+Call your local poison control center immediately if you accidentally swallow a boric acid suppository.

 How long does boric acid take to dissolve?